kirs/capistrano-fault-tolerant/README.md

 require 'capistrano-fault-tolerant'
 ```

-Now you can use `failure_tolerance` option in the command:
+Now you can use `failure_tolerance` option with any command:

 ```ruby
 on roles(:web), failure_tolerance: 0.05 do